irmen/Pyro4/examples/timezones/Readme.txt

 This example exercises the support for pytz/dateutil timezones in the serializers.

 Pickle is able to serialize everything just fine.
-Not everything works for the otehr serializers, consider it a work in progress for now.
+Not everything works for the other serializers, consider it a work in progress for now.